How to store essential oils: Get the most out of each drop

 YL tip: Keep essential oils in a closet or drawer and avoid leaving them in your car.
 A good rule of thumb is to keep oils in a cool, dark place.

-If you’re anything like us, you keep your favorite oils on hand wherever you go—your car, your gym bag, your desk, and your purse.
-Any time is the right time for using your faves!
-The good news is you can preserve your oils and store them safely while traveling with a carrying case made just for your essential oils.
-Use the 30 essential oils carrying case with you wherever you go!
+If you’re anything like us, you keep your favorite oils on hand wherever you go—your gym bag, your desk, and your purse.
+You can preserve your oils and store them safely while on the go by using a carrying case made especially for essential oils.
+Take the 30 essential oils carrying case with you wherever you go!

 You love your oils and you’re not afraid to show it!
-Display them in your home with a stylish shelving unit along with a potted plant or other chic decor element.
-Be sure the display doesn’t get frequent or prolonged sunlight, and then let your oils take center stage!
+Display them in your home with a stylish shelving unit along with a potted plant or chic decor.
+Be sure to keep them away from sunlight and enjoy an eye-pleasing display of your fave always-on-hand oils!

 Have questions about storing your oils, keeping the quality consistent over time, and getting the most out of each little bottle?
 Here are some frequently asked questions: